 All statistics were performed with R statistical software (version 3.6.0 ).
 All analysis code is available in ??GITHUB or SUPP??.
 D. melanogaster and D. simulans were not included in analyses involving field distribution, because their distribution patterns were unavailable.

 Distribution.
 To calculate the mean relative altitude (hIndex) of distribution, the relative altitude of each sample was assigned 0, 0.5, and 1 if it was collected at low-, middle- and high-altitude sites.
-In addition, logistic regression was used to determine how detection probability changes along with altitude.
+In addition, logistic regression was used to determine how detection probability changes with altitude.
 For each species, pupal identity was labeled as 1 if the pupa was identified as the focal species and 0 if it was identified as any other species.
-Their identity was fitted against the altitude as the fixed effect and the transect as the random effect in generalized linear mix-effect model (varying intercept, varying slope) provided by lmer package.
-The above two ways of describing distribution patterns were compared by the Spearman’s rank test.
+Their identity was fitted against the altitude as the fixed effect and the transect as the random effect in generalized linear mix-effect model (varying intercept, varying slope) using the lmer package.
+These two ways of describing distribution patterns were compared using a Spearman’s rank test.

 Thermal performance curve.
-Multi-level non-linear piecewise model was fitted under the Bayesian framework using MCMC sampling provided by rstan package in R. Total offspring numbers were calculated from combining the offspring numbers of day 1-2 and day 7-8.
-The average daily fecundity per female was calculated, then transformed by square root rule.
-Square rooted daily fecundity was modeled by Briere2 function:
+A multi-level, non-linear piecewise model was fitted under the Bayesian framework using MCMC sampling within the rstan package in R. Total offspring numbers were calculated by combining the offspring numbers on day 1-2 and day 7-8.
+The average daily fecundity per female was calculated, then square root transformed.
+Square-rooted daily fecundity was modeled with the Briere2 function:

 Y = a * T * (T - RTmin) * (RTmax - T)^(1/b) (RTmin < T < RTmax),